-Now, depending on how much insurance is available in the personal injury case, it may not be worth your while to bring a third party claim at all against the person who caused you harm.
+Now, depending on how much insurance is available in the personal injury case, it may not be worth your while to bring a third-party claim at all against the person who caused you harm.
 And that’s because the workers’ compensation lien may eat up most or all of that settlement.
-What you really don’t want to do is spend a year or more of your life fighting a personal injury claim only to see everybody get paid at the end, except for you.
-With the help of a lawyer though, you may be able to negotiate the lien amount or percentage in advance, so everyone gets paid at the end – including you!
+You don’t want to spend a year or more of your life fighting a personal injury claim only to see everybody get paid at the end, except for you.
+With the help of a lawyer, though, you may be able to negotiate the lien amount or percentage in advance, so everyone gets paid at the end – including you!

 Summary: Worker’s Compensation and personal injury claims

-This has been just a brief overview, and there’s lots more that can be said about workers’ compensation and personal injury claims.
+This has been just a brief overview, and many more can be said about workers’ compensation and personal injury claims.
 So give us a call if you’d like to talk about it.
 In the meantime, your takeaways are these:

-- You can still have a personal injury claim after a car accident or some other kind of injury, even if you get workers’ compensation, but you have to bring that claim against someone other than your employer.
+- You can still have a personal injury claim after a car accident or another kind of injury, even if you get workers’ compensation, but you have to bring that claim against someone other than your employer.
 And finally,

-- If you do get workers’ compensation and you bring a personal injury claim, you’re going to have to pay back workers’ compensation benefits if you get a settlement or a verdict in your favor.
+- If you get workers’ compensation and bring a personal injury claim, you will have to pay back workers’ compensation benefits if you get a settlement or a verdict in your favor.